Arghadeep78/distributed-vector-workspace/README.md

 - **Live presence:** real-time teammate cursors with name tags and a laser pointer, broadcast via Yjs Awareness.
 - **Comments & voting** on elements for async decision-making.
 - **Role-based sharing** (Viewer / Commenter / Editor) and public board publishing.
 Non-owners can leave a board or workspace; owners delete instead.
-- **Secure auth** with email/password and Google OAuth 2.0 — short-lived JWT access tokens with `httpOnly`-cookie refresh tokens (revocable on logout).
+- **Secure auth** with email/password and Google OAuth 2.0 — short-lived JWT access tokens with `httpOnly`-cookie refresh tokens (revocable on logout), and single-use Redis tickets for WebSocket connections so JWTs never appear in URLs.
 Each email uses one method only, and password reset is via a single-use, enumeration-safe email link.

 ---